Eir vs Sky vs Virgin Media vs Vodafone – how do they compare?

 And now, after Eir and Apple joined forces, it’ll also contain Eir’s TV service, which includes HD as standard and over 60 live TV channels like RTE, BBC, Channel 4, and Virgin Media.

-Customers will also get a free one-year subscription to Amazon Prime Video.
+Customers also get a free one-year subscription to Amazon Prime Video.

 Eir TV uses cloud recording which is a relatively new technology.
-It brings with it many benefits such as the ability to have multiple simultaneous recordings and it reduces the need for physical storage space.
+It brings with it many benefits such as the ability to have multiple simultaneous recordings and it reduces the need for physical storage space meaning the set-top box can be smaller and neater.
 However, as your data is stored in 'the cloud' some of the more traditional content providers like RTE and BBC are not yet willing to grant rights for viewers to live record.
 However, this is changing all the time but for now, you won't be able to record on every channel you want.

 Through the Apple TV app store you can also easily download and view the RTE Player and Channel 4 Player and more (meaning you can catch up on some shows you couldn't record) while there's a handy seven-day catch-up feature.